How to Create a Budget for Your Small Business: A Step-by-Step Guide

 Step 3: List Your Variable Expenses

-• Materials and inventory
+• Materials and inventory purchases

-• Shipping or delivery fees
+• Shipping and delivery costs

-• Advertising and marketing spend
+• Advertising and marketing campaigns

 • Payment processing fees